ThomasHelfer/TorchGRTL/README.md

 - Fast and seamless computations: Perform complex general relativity simulations with the efficiency and flexibility of PyTorch, a leading deep learning framework.
 High-Performance Interpolation for Precision:

-Accurate and efficient:
-- Achieve high-order polynomial interpolation with exceptional performance using a convolutional network architecture, ensuring precise results for your simulations.
-Seamless Integration with Machine Learning:

 Bridging the gap:
  - Effortlessly incorporate general relativity calculations into your machine learning workflows, unlocking a universe of possibilities for interdisciplinary research.